Michael Epps Says ‘The Chi’ Sheds New Light On Chicago

 Lena Waithe’s The Chi has returned to television, and actor Michael Epps couldn’t be happier about the positive light the show has been shedding on his beloved city of Chicago, according to a report from Yahoo News.

 The series follows a group of people living in a neighborhood on the South Side of Chicago.
 Epps plays the role of Jake, a young man who has had a rough start and was raised by his criminal brother, Reg, played by Barton Fitzpatrick.
-Throughout the series, Jake struggled to choose between the dangerous path his brother has set and the more kid-friendly route of homework and after school activities.
-By the end of the season, Reg was shot and presumed dead, and Jake moved in with Douda, a successful Southside businessman and criminal running for major, played by Curtiss Cook.
+Throughout the series, Jake struggled to choose between the dangerous path his brother followed and the more kid-friendly route of homework and after-school activities.
+By the end of the season, Reg was shot and presumed dead, and Jake moved in with Douda, a successful South Side businessman and criminal running for major, played by Curtiss Cook.

 While talking about his experience on the Chicago-based series, Epps said it’s been “great.”